Product Pricing About Careers Blog Alpha Talk to us ⬇ Download Alpha Build

 Verdict pass

-Concept advances toward "demonstrated."
+The concept advances toward "demonstrated."
 Merge proceeds.
-Total cost: ~30 seconds.
+Total cost: about 30 seconds.

 SOFT